Did Grover Drop an F-Bomb on Sesame Street?

 You may hear Grover say, "That's a f--kin' excellent idea."

-Or, you may hear him say, "That sounds like an excellent idea," which is what was likely what he actually said and what was printed in the script.
+Or, you may hear him say, "That sounds like an excellent idea," which is likely what he actually said and what was printed in the script.

 But listen to the clip a few times...